m-a-r-o-u/parcelmodel/README.md

 # A atmospheric parcel model

-This model was developed to investigate the impact of thermal radiation and turbulence fluctuations on the development of the cloud droplet distribution.
+This model was developed to investigate the impact of thermal radiation and saturation fluctuations due to turbulence on the development of the cloud droplet distribution.
 The motivation behind it, is to improve our understanding of rain development in ice free clouds.
 The description and results are summarized in the research paper: